GPS/GNSS Data Access Methods

 Command line tools

 HTTPS access is provided to our Data Archive File Server.
 FTP access was retired Sept.
 1, 2022.
-For more information see the transition plan.
+As of March 30, 2023, user registration and login is now required, also known as identity management (IdM).
+For more information see our transition plan.
 Please update your data file access scripts to use our new HTTPS data file server.
-And be sure to test out our new identity management system (IdM) at data-idm.unavco.org, before IdM is required to access data on data.unavco.org (see the Transition Plan above).

-- GPS/GNSS File Server Layout provides a guide for the layout of our data file server holdings of GPS/GNSS and Meteorological data.
+- GPS/GNSS File Server Layout provides a guide to the layout of our data file server holdings of GPS/GNSS and Meteorological data.

 - File access examples.
-File Server access examples for cURL and Wget, including forthcoming access authentication.
+File Server access examples for cURL and Wget, including user authentication.

 - To use the script, simply run sh download_data.sh